fermayo/shelly-bulk-update/README.md

 ```

 It will automatically discover all your Shelly devices using mDNS and attempt to update them if possible.

+Please note:
+* The initial discovery can take up to 1 minute.
-While updates are in progress and devices are restarting, you might see connection errors.
+* While updates are in progress and devices are restarting, you might see connection errors.
 Sometimes it takes a few minutes, please be patient :-)

 ## TODO